 So how does this help?
 And what’s so useful about it?

-The Problem With Paying By Credit Card
+The Problem with Paying Insurance by Credit Card

 Most of us will assume that the only way to pay our car insurance is in 12 monthly installments.
 This is also how we pay most of our other bills and as such, we don’t really question it or look for other options.